Xenos6666/TPT2_scripts/blueprints/7.0/README.md

 New and improved blueprint for TPT2 7.0, with its customized set of scripts.

+You need to reforge adaptative regeneration for this blueprint, it should be at 1%.

 *Doesn't work on regions that have elec, uni, dark and earth at the same time*

 ## Blueprint import code